Luan37382/Teste/README.md

 RunService.RenderStepped:Connect(function()
 	if noclipActive then
 		local character = getCharacter()
+		if humanoid and character then
-		for _, part in ipairs(character:GetDescendants()) do
+			-- Garante que as partes do personagem ficam sem colisão, mas com exceção do pé for _, part in ipairs(character:GetDescendants()) do
 				if part:IsA("BasePart") then
 					-- Deixa os "pés" com colisão pra não cair if part.Name ~= "LeftFoot" and part.Name ~= "RightFoot" and part.Name ~= "LowerTorso" then
 						part.CanCollide = false
 					end
+				end
+			end

+			-- Garante que o personagem se move corretamente durante o noclip if humanoid.MoveDirection.Magnitude > 0 then
+				-- Permite o movimento
+				humanoid:Move(Vector3.new(0, 0, 0))  -- Aqui, mantém a posição do personagem
 			end
 		end
 	end